-The Finance Committee of our Board of Directors oversees the Company's investment guidelines and transactions, investment risk management, and reinsurance treaties.
+The Audit Committee of our Board of Directors oversees the Company's investment guidelines, transactions and investment risk management, and the Risk Management, Technology and Innovation Committee oversees the Company's reinsurance treaties.
 The Company's investment and reinsurance activities are embedded and overseen within the operations of the Company's Chief Financial Officer.
 The Chief Financial Officer is also primarily involved in the organization's business strategy and financial planning activities.

-The Governance and Nominating Committee of our Board of Directors has formal oversight of Environmental, Social, and Governance (ESG) matters, including receiving periodic updates from the management team responsible for such activities.
+The Board Governance and Nominating Committee of our Board of Directors has formal oversight of Environmental, Social, and Governance (ESG) matters, including receiving periodic updates from the management team responsible for such activities.

-Reporting to the Board Governance and Nominating Committee, the Company's Executive ESG Committee reviews and monitors major initiatives and strategies to address climate-related risks and opportunities.
-Members include our Chief Administrative Officer (as the Chair), Chief Financial Officer, and General Counsel, along with company representatives from other areas of the organization.
+Overseen by the Board Governance and Nominating Committee, the Company's Executive ESG Committee reviews and monitors major initiatives and strategies to address climate related risks and opportunities.
+Members include our Chief Administrative Officer (as the Chair), Chief Financial Officer and Chief Legal Officer, along with company representatives from other areas of the organization.